precice/tutorials/channel-transport-reaction/README.md

 ## Setup

 We solve a system of advection-diffusion-reaction in a fluid flowing past a cylinder.
-This case is inspired from [1].
-A fluid flow inside a channel containing a cylinder.
+This case is inspired from a FEniCS tutorial [1].
+A fluid flows inside a channel containing a cylinder as an obstacle.
 Chemical species A, B and C live in the fluid, with sources of A and B at the entry of the channel.
-Due to diffusion and fluid mixing, A and B react to form some C.
+Due to diffusion and fluid mixing, A and B react to form a certain amount of C.

 **Insert pic**